chain4travel/camino-docs/docs/camino-messenger/introduction.md

 When the travel product has been booked by a distributor, we want to transact on-chain to have a single point of truth of the service booked and the price paid.

 It would not make sense to only transact the booking on the blockchain and maintain the current chaos of APIs for products, prices and availabilities.
-There is no uniformity and the cost of maintenance of at least 100 APIs for any mid-sized player in the travel industry has a serious impact on margins.
+There is no uniformity and the cost of maintenance of at least 100 APIs for any mid-sized player in the travel industry has a substantial cost impact.

 The messenger brings one connection for all travel products, your B2B wallet is the single set of credentials you need for any connection and there is a Message Standard with sub messages that are only implemented once across every travel product, virtually creating one standard for any product.
 From discovery of suppliers and the products providers can offer, to the search for prices and availabilities and the booking, upselling and modification processes.